 Many U.S. officials have been critical of European members for hollowing their defenses.
 In 2006, members committed to spending 2 percent of GDP on defense, but by 2012 just four met this target—the United States, Britain, Greece, and Estonia.

 In his final policy speech as U.S. defense secretary in June 2011, Robert Gates criticized the weakness of some NATO members, saying that "many of those allies sitting on the sidelines do so not because they do not want to participate, but simply because they can't.
 The military capabilities simply aren't there."
 He also reiterated his fears of a "two-tiered alliance," where some members specialize in "soft" humanitarian missions and others in "hard" combat roles.
-"This is no longer a hypothetical worry," he said.
-"We are there today.
-And it is unacceptable."

 Secretary-General Rasmussen echoed this concern in his 2012 annual report, warning of "an ever greater military reliance on the United States, and growing asymmetries in capability in European allies.
 This has the potential to undermine alliance solidarity and puts at risk the ability of the European allies to act without the involvement of the United States."